autocrypt/autocrypt/doc/blog/18/03/07/index.rst

 How to Fix E-mail: making communication encrypted and decentralized with Autocrypt
 ==================================================================================

 `Email has been declared dead many times but refuses to die.
-The Autocrypt effort is a new effort towards usable end-to-end email encryption.
-It is part of a diverse set of efforts to re-invigorate the email ecosystem which remains a crucial cornerstone of an Open Internet.`
+There is a new effort towards making encrypted end-to-end email communication as automatic as possible.
+It is part of a diverse set of efforts to re-invigorate the email ecosystem which remains a crucial cornerstone of a functioning, open Internet.`

-The E-Mail server network forms the largest open, socially federated messaging system in human history.
-Federated E-Mail servers relay messages for around 3 Billion users, based on open protocols and on the freedom to operate and integrate your own server.
-It anchors the web with two-factor authentication and account recovery, and remains to be the common way of providing identity in the web.
+The e-mail server network forms the largest open, socially federated messaging system in human history.
+Federated e-mail servers relay messages for around 3 billion users, based on open protocols and on the freedom to operate and integrate your own server.
+Despite not changing much from it's original specification over 50 years ago, it remains the largest open federated identity system by anchoring the web with two-factor authentication and account recovery.

-It has problems though: emails continue to relay sensitive information between people and organisations, unencrypted and vulnerable.
-Even five years after Snowden, there is no easy and free way to write securely.
+Emails continue to relay sensitive information between people and organisations, unencrypted and vulnerable.
+Even five years after Snowden, most email is send without end-to-end encryption.
 Even though there have been massive improvements in transport encryption via TLS, the mail servers remain a big attack surface for malicious hackers and surveillance.

-Developers have attempted to bridge this gap by inventing a wide variety of protocols, tools, and applications for communicating that are easier to use.
-Messaging applications are arguably the most influential of these innovations.
-WhatsApp, Facebook messenger, and WeChat together top over 3.5 billion active users worldwide.
-Signal is growing in popularity, and recently collaborated with WhatsApp to provide end-to-end encryption for free to all WhatsApp users.

-The centralized ownership of messaging platforms gives usability and further functionality improvements over Email, but at a price.
-As of now, all massively used messengers are hidden behind proprietary source code, encryption techniques, and algorithms that are impossible to independently verify.
+To try to bridge this gap, WhatsApp and other centralized messenging platforms have claimed to provide usable end-to-end encryption.
+However, WhatsApp and other massively used messengers (3.5 billion users between Facebook messenger, WhatsApp, and WeChat alone) are hidden behind proprietary source code, encryption techniques, and algorithms that are impossible to independently verify.
 Furthermore, these centralized messengers have been censored and blocked in some countries, having raised serious concerns regarding human rights and freedom of expression.
+It is a socially dangerous development if fundamental human communication are controlled and exploited by a few commercial entities.

-End-to-end encrypted email, on the other hand, is resilient to such attacks, due to its decentralized nature.
+End-to-end encrypted email, on the other hand, is resilient to such attacks such as spying and censorship, due to its decentralized nature.
 It's federated, not dependent on a single company, and relies on open standards.
-Encrypted email, then, is independently verifiable and secure.
-Attempts have been made to make encrypted email via PGP the de facto standard for secure communication.
+Attempts have been made to make the PGP de facto standard for secure communication.
 However, PGP has failed to see wide adoption outside of specialist communities, in large part because of difficulties with user experience.
-In short, we already have communication that is decentralized and encrypted, just no one is using it.
+In PGP, we already have end-to-end encrypted email that is decentralized, just no one is using it.
 A lesson to take from the failed project of widespread encrypted email is that even a perfectly secure technology can't protect anyone if it doesn't have users.
 This leaves email in a fragile position despite its widespread usage.

 The Social Approach
 --------------------